luis-cj/data-science-forecasting-food-retailer/README.md

 # Data science project: Forecasting Food Retailer
 Data science project to forecast retail sales from a large grocery chain using a multi-step forecasting Machine Learning algorithm.

-This is a **Machine Learning (ML) project**, where the main goal is to develope a machine learning model able to run in batch mode, API or Web App for further model explotation in a real business scenario.
+This is a **Machine Learning (ML) project**, where the main goal is to develope a machine learning model able to run in batch mode, API or web app for further model explotation in a real business scenario.
 It includes data cleaning process, exploratory data analysis, feature engineering, ML modeling and retraining and deployment code.

-All the project is carried out using Jupyter Notebooks and Python scripts.
+All the project is carried out using Python Jupyter Notebooks and Python scripts.

 ## Context
 A large grocery chain wants to forecast the sales of 10 food products, sold in 2 of their stores.
 In order for them to provide the most value, they would like to have a forecast of their sales 8 days in advance, so they can avoid shortage of products and reduce operative costs in their stores.